Medically reviewed by Kristin Hall, FNP

-Buspirone is a relatively modern anti-anxiety medication that was first approved by the FDA in 1986.
+Buspirone is an anti-anxiety medication that was first approved by the FDA in 1986.

 It’s often viewed as a preferable treatment for anxiety, as it’s less likely to cause certain side effects than other medications.

-Historically, buspirone has been sold under the brand name BuSpar.
+Historically, buspirone has been sold under the brand name BuSpar until 2021.
 Today, it’s available as a generic medication under a variety of brand names.